dball/garak/README.md

 [--maxLineLength <value>]
 ```

 By default, it listens on port 8000, serves entries from within `/var/log`, uses a page length of 1M, and assumes a maximum line length of 65536 bytes.
-The npm launcher requires a `--` separator to distinguish its args from the server args:
+The npm launcher requires a `--` separator to distinguish its args from the server args, e.g.:

 `npm run server -- --logsDir ./tmp`

+Garak emits logs of its own activity to stdout.

 ## Test